RadioDNS: History

 The Second General Meeting of RadioDNS (held on 16 February 2010 in Geneva) adopted the Statutes, Intellectual Rights Policy, Trust Model and Membership Process, and thus effectively established RadioDNS as a not-for-profit organisation.

 At the Seventh General Meeting (held on 18 July 2013), the Members unanimously voted to incorporate RadioDNS as a Company Limited by Guarantee, registered in England and Wales.
 The company is jointly owned by its members, is governed by Articles and continues as not-for-profit entity.
 RadioDNS Limited holds the trademark registrations of the RadioDNS Logo and Words.

 In January 2015, the original technology standards (RDNS01 and REPG01, which had been forked from the DAB EPG standard) were migrated to standards published by ETSI.
 RDNS01 became ETSI TS 103 270, and REPG01 was integrated into ETSI TS 102 818 v3.1.1.

 Details

 The standard supports several radio bearers including VHF/FM, DAB, HD Radio, DRM and AMSS.
 Using a standardised format, a fully qualified domain name (FQDN) is constructed and queried.
 This returns a CNAME record known as the "authoritative FQDN", which is a domain that represents the requested radio service.
-From this domain, SRV record lookups can be performed to verify the availability and location of various other applications that utilise RadioDNS.
+From this domain, a SRV record lookup is done, which subsequently can be used to obtain the necessary information for the required type of application.

+FM

-For example, an FM radio service is identified by its RDS parameters.
-To identify a radio service on 95.8 MHz with a country code of E1 and the PI code C479, the following FQDN is constructed:
+An FM radio service is identified by its RDS parameters.
+For example, to identify a radio service on 95.8 MHz with a country code of E1 and the PI code C479, the following FQDN is constructed, where the third term consists of the first digit of the PI code followed by the country code: